ALL Metrics

 Conclusion

-The lessons of strategic significance in foreign thinking in the years 1945-1946 are the foundation for Vietnam’s foreign policy guidelines today.
-The national interests must be placed in the relationship and harmoniously combined between national independence and socialism, between true patriotism and internationalism, for the highest goal is national construction Vietnam “rich people, strong country, democracy, justice, and civilization”.
-This will also be the basis for the formation, development and comprehensive implementation of Vietnam’s foreign policy of independence, self-reliance, openness, multilateralization and diversification of international relations.
+The strategic lessons of foreign policy thinking from the 1945–1946 period became the foundation for Vietnam’s contemporary external orientation.
+National interests must be situated in harmony with socialism, combining genuine patriotism with internationalism, aiming toward the highest goal of building a country that is “prosperous, strong, democratic, equitable, and civilized.”
+This has provided the basis for the formation, development, and refinement of Vietnam’s foreign policy of independence, autonomy, openness, and the multilateralization and diversification of international relations in the modern era.

 Ethical considerations